TemTea/Tildes/src/site/notes/Home.md

 The tack went unused, thought I could chew through.
 Plans eschewed we hit a local punk show or two.

-Head banging hurt but I kept the long hair,
+Head banging hurt but I copped the long hair,
 Got blood in buckets from a step on the wrong stair.[^2] What then passed from glass torn gash,
 A mad dash of kids shouting "Elevate it, stat"